paninski-lab/lightning-pose/docs/source/user_guide_advanced/multiview_separate.rst

 * ``view_names``: list view names
 * ``mirrored_column_matches``: if you would like to use the Multiview PCA loss, you must ensure the
   following:
-  (1) the same set of keypoints are labeled across all views (though there can be missing data) (2) this config field should be a list of the indices corresponding to a *single view* which are
+  (1) the same set of keypoints are labeled across all views (though there can be missing data);
-      included in the loss for all views;
+  (2) this config field should be a list of the indices corresponding to a *single view* which are included in the loss for all views;
-      for example if you have 10 keypoints, and you want to include the zeroth, first, and fifth in the Multiview PCA loss, this field should look like ``mirrored_column_matches: [0, 1, 5]``.
+  for example if you have 10 keypoints in each view, and you want to include the zeroth, first, and fifth in the Multiview PCA loss, this field should look like ``mirrored_column_matches: [0, 1, 5]``;
-  (3) as in the non-multiview case, you must specify you want to use this loss
-      :ref:`elsewhere in the config file <unsup_config>`.
+  (3) as in the non-multiview case, you must specify you want to use this loss :ref:`elsewhere in the config file <unsup_config>`.
 * ``columns_for_singleview_pca``: similar to ``mirrored_column_matches``, if you want to use the Pose PCA loss this field must correspond to a list of indices that will be used for each view, and you will need to properly indicate :ref:`elsewhere in the config file <unsup_config>` that